CraftyBecky/Portfolio/README.md

 Rebeckah (Becky) McDaniel's Portfolio - July 2022
 Made with Bootstrap 5.2.0 and AWS

-As I prepare to start looking for a developer position, I knew it was time to get started on my portfolio.
+As I prepared to start looking for a developer position, I knew it was time to get started on my portfolio.
 I also decided to use this opportunity to learn Bootstrap 5.
-I attempted to try building with just a CDN but this was proving to not be affective if I also wanted to use SCSS/SASS.
-So with the help of my mentor, we spent and evening and installed NPM/ Node.js.
-At least half of what I did on my portfolio was done for this first time.
+I attempted to try building with just a CDN but this was proving to not be effective if I also wanted to use SCSS/SASS.
+So with the help of my mentor, we spent an evening and installed NPM/ Node.js.
+At least half of what I did in my portfolio was done for the first time.

 # Things I learned